michpara/web-development/Rock Paper Scissors/README.md

 # **Rock Paper Scissors**

-Rock, Paper, Scissors using JavaScript and HTML.
+A simple implementation of grade-school classic “rock paper scissors” using JavaScript and HTML.

 To view the website, visit : https://michpara.github.io/Rock-Paper-Scissors/